gpjc-unirio/syp-app-eclipse/README.md

 * Install [Eclipse IDE](https://www.eclipse.org/downloads/packages/release/oxygen/3a/eclipse-ide-java-developers) to edit the Java code.
 * Clone the repository
 * Importe the source code into Eclipse
 * In the file **"persistence.xml"** (inside of META-INF directory) update the user's information to access the data base.
-So, create (or uptade, in caso of it exists) three tags:
+So, create (or uptade, in case of it exists) three tags:

 ```
 <property name="javax.persistence.jdbc.url" value="" />